-Yet another bus zipped passed despite our outstretched arms – this was the third bus that whizzed by our group that evening, too full of passengers headed back to Bogotá to pick up four stray backpackers on the side of the road near the La Chorrera Waterfall, trying to get back to their hostel before dark.
+This tale starts from the end in the evening as we tried to make our way back to our hostel and yet another bus zipped passed despite our outstretched arms.
+This was the third bus that whizzed by our group that evening, too full of passengers headed back to Bogotá to pick up four stray backpackers on the side of the road near the Cascada La Chorrera, trying to get back to their hostel before dark.

 “If only someone was driving back to Bogotá right now with an empty car!
 It’d be just nice, room for all 4 of us,” I said idly as we sat on the kerb, pondering what we would have to do if we couldn’t get back to Bogotá in the daylight.